-(1-0-3).
-This course will explore the who, what, when, where and why of Tap.
-The goal is to experience the freedom, find the beat within, and understand the cultural diversity of this art form.
+(1-0-3) Instruction and participation in Tap dance technique.
+This course will explore "the who, what, when, where and why" of Tap.
+The goal is to experience the freedom, find the beat within and understand the cultural diversity of this art form.